Generic Name and Formulations:

 Indications for XARELTO:

 15mg and 20mg tabs: take with food.
 Unable to swallow whole tabs: may crush tabs and mix with applesauce immediately prior to use, or give by NG or gastric tube (see full labeling).
 Nonvalvular atrial fibrillation: CrCl >50mL/min: 20mg once daily with the evening meal; CrCl 15–50mL/min: 15mg once daily with the evening meal.
 Treatment of DVT, PE: 15mg twice daily for first 21 days, then 20mg once daily for remaining treatment.
-Reduction in risk of recurrence of DVT, PE at continued risk: 10mg once daily.
+Reduction in risk of recurrence of DVT, PE at continued risk: 10mg once daily, after ≥6 months of standard anticoagulant therapy.
 Prophylaxis of DVT (take 6–10hrs after surgery once hemostasis established): 10mg once daily for 35 days (hip) or 12 days (knee).
 CrCl<30mL/min: avoid use for DVT/PE treatment, risk reduction, or prophylaxis.
+Reduction in risk of major CV events: 2.5mg twice daily (w. aspirin).
 Switching from or to warfarin, or other anticoagulants: see full labeling.

 Active pathological bleeding.

 Premature discontinuation increases risk of thrombotic events.
 Spinal/epidural hematoma.